Top Weekend Treks in Uttarakhand

 On day 4, reaching Jageshwar, it’s a whole different flavor of the mountains.
 This remarkable shrine dates as far back as 13th century AD.
 The deep meditative ambience of Jageshwar embalms tired souls.

-Chopta is the trek to sign up for when you have longer weekends in the offing.
+Chopta trek to sign up for when you have longer weekends in the offing.

 Crossing the gorgeous blend of emerald greens in the Panch Prayag river confluences of Devbhumi on the way from Haridwar, you will reach Sari, the base camp of this trek.